JuewenPeng/Image_Local_Magnification_Tool/README.md

 You can also use this tool to just change the file format or adjust the resolution of the image by setting `number` to 0.

-If you encounter any bug or have any advice, please feel free to create an issue.
+If you encounter any bugs or have any advice, please feel free to create an issue.